the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 ## Client- or Server-side Search

-Now, when you use the search component with its input field, you will filter the list.
+Now, when you use the Search component with its input field, you will filter the list.
 That's happening on the client-side, though.
 We want to use the Hacker News API to search on the server-side.
 Otherwise you would only deal with the first API response you got on `componentDidMount()`, the default search term parameter.

-You can define an `onSearchSubmit()` method in your App component, which fetches results from the Hacker News API when executing a search in the search component.
+You can define an `onSearchSubmit()` method in your App component, which fetches results from the Hacker News API when executing a search in the Search component.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~